 However, on their own, air purifiers are not enough to protect users from Coronavirus.
 People must wear masks alongside air purifiers to prevent Coronavirus spread.

 When should I use an Air Purifier?

 Improve your HVAC system by using MERV 13 or higher grade filters.
 Make sure the system has negative air pressure.
-When the ventilation is poor or the outdoor air pollution is high, a portable air purifier will be useful in a enclosed space.
+When the ventilation is poor, or the outdoor air pollution is high, a portable air purifier will be useful in an enclosed space.
 You can use an air purifier for the following circumstances:

 - If someone has symptoms and currently self-isolating at home.

 - In saloons, shops, schools, bars, or where many people gather together for a longer period of time.

 - Inside a car cabin on a long ride (Pro tip: keep the car window slightly open to increase ventilation).

 - To boost the existing HVAC ventilation and filtration.